Updated January 7, 2020

 Summary of Current Litigation Challenges to State Action

-At least one lawsuit has been filed in each state that has taken steps to enact an emergency ban on certain vaping products.
+At least one lawsuit has been filed in each state that took steps to enact an emergency ban on certain vaping products.
 These lawsuits challenge the bans by asserting various claims, including violations of the commerce clause, contract clause and First Amendment, as well as regulatory taking, federal preemption, ultra vires action, and improper emergency rulemaking procedure.
-Courts have so far granted temporary restraining orders or preliminary injunctions in New York, Michigan, Montana, Oregon and Utah to at least temporarily block enforcement of emergency bans in those states.
-The vaping product bans in Massachusetts, Rhode Island, and Washington are still currently in effect, although they face pending legal challenges.
+Courts have granted temporary restraining orders or preliminary injunctions in New York, Michigan, Montana, Oregon and Utah to at least temporarily block enforcement of emergency bans in those states.
+Currently, the temporary vaping product bans in Montana, Rhode Island, and Washington are in effect, although they face pending legal challenges.

 Iipay Nation of Santa Ysabel